wp-plugins/wp-better-attachments/readme.txt

 == Frequently Asked Questions ==
+* If you do not want the thumbnail attachments to show as an attachment you can disable them in the settings.
+You can access the settings by navigating to Settings > WPBA Settings.
-None so far...
-If you have any issues please submit an [issue](https://github.com/DHolloran/wp-better-attachments/issues/new) or fix it/submit a pull request I will try to handle it ASAP.
+* If you have any other issues please submit an [issue](https://github.com/DHolloran/wp-better-attachments/issues/new) or fix it/submit a pull request I will try to handle it ASAP.
 You an also contact me at [support@danholloran.com](mailto:support@danholloran.com).

 == Screenshots ==
 1. Image of post editor button